Frequently Asked Questions

 Nursing homes provide 24-hour services and supervision.
 They are for people who cannot care for themselves anymore.
 They provide medical care and rehabilitation as well as meals and personal care for residents who need help with many everyday activities.

 A group home is a home for people who can no longer take care of themselves.
-Four to 10 people who can't care for themselves and two or more staff members live in the home.
+Several people who can't care for themselves live in the home.
+At least one caregiver is on site at all times.
 The staff takes care of the people living there: making meals, helping with grooming and medication, and providing other care.
 You will need to pay the costs of the person with Alzheimer’s living in this kind of home.
 Remember that these homes may not be inspected or regulated, but may still provide good care.

 A continuing care retirement community (CCRC) is a home, apartment, or room in a retirement community, where people with Alzheimer’s can live and get care.
 Some of these places are for people who can care for themselves, while others are for people who need care around-the-clock.
 An advantage is that residents may move from one level of care to another—for example, from more independent living to more supervised care.